User Tools

 A huge review of research on the impact of psychopathy on family and other relationships was made by Professor Liane J. Leedom[7].
 It addresses the claim that psychopathic individuals change their partners very easily, so they are characterized by sexual promiscuity and multiple short-term marital relationships.
 Such a claim is questioned in view of the evidence of psychopathic individuals who maintain long-term relationships and, unfortunately, cause harm to their partners.
 Relationships with them are often assessed as unsatisfactory, characterized by frequent conflicts and even physical violence.
 Also, psychopathic individuals tend to stalk their former partners and can behave vindictively when threatened with abandonment.
 And finally, cheating is common in such relationships.

 As we mentioned earlier, psychopathic individuals, because of their ability to ignore the suffering of other people, can easily manipulate them.
 Women who love psychopaths and cannot leave them are often held back by such manipulation.
-And they may enter into relationships with such individuals by being fascinated by their manipulative skills.
+And they may enter into relationships with such individuals because they are fascinated by their manipulative skills.
 Also, do not forget that people tend to become attached to other people, even those as bad as psychopaths.
-Moreover, a disorder of the opposite nature – hyper-empathy – can sometimes play a role.
-Thus, women with it worry about their partners regardless of their behavior[6].
+Moreover, a syndrome of the opposite nature called hyper-empathy can sometimes play a role.
+Thus, women with it worry about their partners regardless of their behavior[8].

-▶ Discuss the topic "Violence inhibitor dysfunction is a cause of serious problems in interpersonal relationships"
+▶ Discuss the topic "Violence inhibitor dysfunction is a cause of abusive relationships"

 All materials and concepts are free to distribute and use if this website (Antiviolence.io) is mentioned as the source (CC BY 4.0) CC Attribution 4.0 International